 California Condors At Grand Canyon National Park

-Bobolink Whistles A Tune At Forks of the Credit in Ontario
+Bobolink Whistles A Tune At Forks of the Credit Park

-On an outing to Forks of the Credit Provincial Park, Bob and I were winding down our day after having spent several hours on the beautiful trails there.
+On an outing to Forks of the Credit Provincial Park in Ontario, Canada, Bob and I were winding down our day after having spent several hours on the beautiful trails there.
 As we strode across Kettle Trail to regain the Trans Canada Trail and then the parking lot, an unfamiliar sound met our ears.
 We soon spotted the source in a treetop not far away.
-A bobolink (Dolichonyx oryzivorus) in full song was in profile against an azure sky, making for a perfect snapshot.
+A bobolink in full song was in profile against an azure sky, making for a perfect snapshot.
 Read more

 A White and Grey Rabbit in Toronto’s Milliken Park